Here’s How to Reduce RAM Usage on Windows PC — 13 Solutions

 Solution 7.
 Run Virus Scans

 If your computer is infected with malware, it can consume space in the memory and reduce the device’s overall performance.
-So, if you see an application taking up a large space in your memory, it is better to run the antivirus scan.
+So, if you see an application taking up a large space in your memory, it is better to run an antivirus scan.

 Today, you can find many great antivirus software for Windows like McAfee, Norton, etc. Besides third-party tools, you can use the Windows default utility called Windows Defender to scan your computer for viruses.
 Here is a step to use the Windows Defender: